dreikanter/enu/README.md

 - Unify enum types definition for Rails model attributes, compatible with ActiveRecord's [enum declarations](https://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html).
 - Use structured constants instead of magic strings or numbers to address enum values.
 - Keep track on enum references to simplify refactoring and codebase navigation.
-- Provide a standardized way to export enum definitions to client-side JavaScript modules, managed by either  Webpack or Rails Assets Pipeline.
+- Provide a standardized way to export enum definitions to client-side JavaScript modules, managed by either  Webpack or Rails Asset Pipeline.

 ## Installation